SPAIN - Ceuta

 The walls close to the top of Monte Hacho belong to Monte Hacho Fortress, now an off-limits military base - Ceuta

-Taking a break outside the cultural centre (not sure if it is a cultural centre - tell me if you know) - Ceuta
+Taking a break outside the theatre/cultural centre (not sure if it is a cultural centre - tell me if you know) - Ceuta

-Feed the birds at the Plaza de los Reyes.
-There's a couple of good roadside café-bars opposite - Ceuta
+Feed the birds at the Plaza de los Reyes - Ceuta

 A statue of a hooded penitent in Plaza de los Reyes - Ceuta